jackcrane/business/organization-and-teamwork.md

 ## Matrix Structure
 - Sets up teams from different departments; creates 2 or more intersecting lines of authority
-- Provide sflexibility, nehanced cooperation, creativity
+- Provides flexibility, enhanced cooperation, creativity
 - Generally expensive and complex

 # The role of Groups and Teams in Organizations